andres2202/Veterinary-The-Farmer/README.md

 # Veterinary-The-Farmer
-A Data base designed for a veterinary store called The Farmer
+A software for a veterinary store called The Farmer